alstep07/kottans-frontend/README.md

 - I saw the difference between my first method and OOP principles.
 - If you have to build a big world or some other big structure you should use OOP.
+- I get a lot of new knowledge through every review.

+## Offline Web Applications

+> I will return to this task after finishing required practice.

+## Memory Pair Game

+> coming soon...

+## Website Performance Optimization

+> I will return to this task after finishing required practice.

+## Friends App

+> coming soon...